 There is nothing quite like the sights and sounds of bees buzzing around, gathering pollen and nectar on a warm summer day.
 Summer and bees just seem to go together; unfortunately, so do summer and pests.
 And beehives are often the target of pests such as varroa mites, ants, wax moths, and mice.
 Fortunately, there are many natural ways to control these pests.
-After all, no on wants ants in a beehive.
+After all, no one wants ants in a beehive.

 Another part of pest management is using physical deterrents to keep pests out of the hive in the first place.
 It also includes using traps to kill and remove the pests once they do get in.

 Botanicals can be used to repel pests from your apiary.
-Planting herbs such as thyme and mint around the hives can help repel other insects such as wax moths and varroa mites.
+Planting herbs such as thyme and mint around the hives can help repel other insects like wax moths and varroa mites.
 You will need to plant quite a bit; this is one time where mint’s invasiveness is a positive thing.
 Also, try planting close to the hive opening if possible.

 Chemicals should always be used only as a last resort, or not at all.
 Most chemicals will weaken a hive over time which is not what we want.
 We want to do everything we can to help our hives be healthy and strong since healthy and strong hives have a wonderful ability to deal with pests on their own.

 How to Repel and How to Kill Ants

 Ants are often found loitering around trying to get into beehives.
 And who can blame them?
 The hive is full of wonderful sweetness.
 A few ants here and there aren’t a problem, and a healthy hive can easily defend itself against them.
 But when there are a lot of ants in a beehive, the bees may abscond by filling up with honey and leaving the hive.